Min-ops/restgate-py/README.rst

 Source Code
 -----------

-The Python source code for Resgate is available on GitHub:
+The Python source code for RestGate is available on GitHub:

 https://github.com/cloudnative/restgate-py